 Most have prerequisites and will normally want a genealogy qualification to become a member.

 They will also have a code of ethics to abide by and hold regular meetings.

-By doing that the society/association can then provide help and mentor you to become a full member.
+After joining the society/association can then provide help and mentor you to become a full member.

 One other benefit of these associations is, they are a source of information for the public to find help in locating a researcher by name, area, or specialty, or seeking information about a family project they are working on.

-Most countries have them and it is not uncommon for associations to cross-reference with other associations in different countries.
+Most countries have them, and it is not uncommon for associations to cross-reference with other associations in different countries.

 A good secure source for locating reputable associations in most countries is Cyndislist.com

 How much do Professional Genealogists earn?

 In the USA an average figure of around $48,000 has been derived from various employer advertisements and other 3rd party data by Ziprecruiter.